top of page

 • Grunge was characterized by "quiet-loud" structures with soft verses and loud, distorted choruses.
 The lyrics expressed the sadness and frustration of Generation X. It mixed the energy of punk with the guitars of hard rock.
 E.g. Nirvana, Pearl Jam, Soundgarden.

 • Britpop was characterized by upbeat, catchy melodies and clean guitars.
-Inspired by British bands from the 60s, it was a positive reaction against the sadness of Grunge.
+Inspired by British bands from the 60s, it emerged as a reaction against Grunge.
 E.g. Blur, Oasis, Elastica.

 • Rap metal was characterized by distorted guitars and rapped lyrics with a strong political message.
 E.g. Rage Against The Machine.